The Judge Parent Guide

 In the heat of the battle, relationships are somewhat mended and characters are compelled to face unresolved difficulties in their lives.
 With a somewhat unexpected resolution, circumstances ensue that eventually instill a sincere paradigm shift within Hank, while delivering a satisfying ending to the patient audience.Directed by David Dobkin.
 Starring Robert Downey Jr., Robert Duvall, Vera Farmiga.
 Running time: 141 minutes.
 Theatrical release October 10, 2014.
 Updated July 17, 2017

-The Judge is rated R for language including some sexual references.
+Why is The Judge rated R?
+The Judge is rated R by the MPAA for language including some sexual references.

 Violence: Many scenes depict verbal aggression and characters in conflict.
 A man is accused of killing a pedestrian with his car, we hear some details of the injuries and see the damaged car.
 A man deliberately urinates on another man.
 There is a depiction of slapping.